 Pepper Twins Restaurant ~ Delicious Organic Chinese Food

+We had another reason to try this restaurant.
 Are you familiar with Groupon?
-I had noticed television ads for some period of time.
+I had noticed television ads for some time.
 One day I discovered more about it by doing an online search.
-For the last several months we have been happily using Groupon coupons to get us into restaurants, museums and other interesting places at discounted pricing.
+For the last several months, we have been happily using Groupon coupons to get us into restaurants, museums, and other places at discounted pricing.

 There are many good online reviews of this particular restaurant.